 To ice or not

 As traditional recipes go, Kulich also has many variations.
 Most of the recipes will have some form of dried fruits, usually raisins, or nuts.
-Some will call for candied citrus peel, chocolate chips or sour cream even.
-When it comes to decorating the plain sugar icing seems to be common and spring flowers are used to decorate the loaf, marking the season.
+Some will call for candied citrus peel, chocolate chips, or even sour cream.
+The spices used could be include cardamom, saffron etc. When it comes to decorating the plain sugar icing seems to be common and spring flowers are used to decorate the loaf, marking the season.

 These cakes are baked in cans which helps them rise vertically.
-I have used 6-inch circular pans with 5-inch collars to help the cakes rise without spreading out.
-But if you have aluminum cans – not coated with plastic, use those to bake these cakes in.
-If you have popover pans, use it to make lovely mini cakes.
+I have used 6-inch circular pans with 5-inch collars to help the cakes rise without spreading out or creating a muffin top.
+But if you have aluminum cans that are not coated with plastic, use those to bake these.
+Popover pans are also a good option to make mini loaves.